Russian conquest of Chechnya and Dagestan: Imam Ghazi Muhammad 1829–1832

 In August 1832 Rosen and Velyaminov harried lower Chechnya, as they had been doing for several years.
 On the 18th Kazi Mulla had his last success.
 He raided near Amir-Hadji-Yurt on the Terek, drew 500 Cossacks into a forest and killed 106 of them including the commander.
 In Chechnya Germenchuk (85 km NW) was taken and then Velyaminov went deep into the forests and took Dargo (60 km NW), a place that was not yet important.
-These expeditions destroyed 61 villages and received the submission of 80 more at a cost of 17 Russian dead and 351 wounded.
+These expeditions destroyed 61 villages and received the submission of 80 more at a cost of 17 Russians killed and 351 wounded.
 Kazi Mulla and Shamil retired to Gimry and prepared for a major attack.
 There was talk of a truce which the Russians rejected.
 At the Battle of Gimry (17 October 1832) a sudden Russian advance trapped 60 Murids in a fortified house.
 Nearly all were killed, only two escaping.
-That night the Russians learned that one of the dead was Kazi Mulla.
+That night the Russians learned that one of the dead was Ghazi Muhammad.
 One of the two who escaped was Shamil.